taile71/mypics/README.md

 - Folder src contains the JS files
 - Build the image using the Dockerfile
 - File webapp.yaml for building a local minikube cluster
+- File webapp-aws for setting Kubernetes environment on AWS to run mypics

+- More coming...